McBrideMusings/code-server/README.md

 ## Backup Strategy

 ### Critical Persisted Data
-- `/mnt/user/appdata/code-server/home/`: All user data and history
+- Home directory mount: All user data and history
-- `/mnt/user/appdata/code-server/ssh/`: SSH host keys
+- SSH keys mount: SSH host keys
-- `/mnt/user/storage/projects/`: Source code and projects
+- Projects mount: Source code and projects

 ### Rebuild Safety
 The container can be rebuilt without data loss.
 All critical configuration and data persists on the host filesystem.